CephalofairGames/frosthaven-faq/index.md

 - 2x and Attack 2 vs +2 when the target has a Crude Helm: +2 is better (the x2 effect is changed into a +1, and 2 + 1 < 2 + 2)
 - +1 Stun vs +1: +1 Stun is better (Stun has a positive but unknown value, so is always better than just +1)
 - +0 Stun vs +2: Ambiguous (Stun has a positive but unknown value, so it's impossible to determine if its value is better than a +2.)
-- +1 Stun vs +1 Fire: Ambiguous (The two effects can't be compared to one another, and because both modifiers have effects, the numeric value doesn't matter.)
+- +1 Stun vs +1 Fire: Ambiguous (The two added effects can't be compared to one another, and because both modifiers have different added effects, the numeric value doesn't matter.)
-- +1 Stun vs +2 Fire: Ambiguous (The two effects can't be compared to one another, and because both modifiers have effects, the numeric value doesn't matter.)
+- +1 Stun vs +2 Fire: Ambiguous (The two added effects can't be compared to one another, and because both modifiers have different added effects, the numeric value doesn't matter.)
 - +0 Muddle vs +2 Stun: Ambiguous (While a player would almost certainly prefer a +2 stun, the unknown values of Muddle and Stun make them incomparable, and thus ambiguous.)

 **If I have Disadvantage, and draw (for example) a +1 Stun and a +0 Stun, is this ambiguous?** No. While Stun, just like every other non-numeric modifier effect, has an "unknown but positive value," it is always exactly as valuable as itself.
 While two *different* non-numeric effects can't be compared, two *identical* ones can.
 In this case, the +1 Stun is better.